spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/cluster-profiles.md

 ## Profile Layers

-Each profile layer provides a specific functionality.
+Each cluster profile layer provides a specific functionality.
 Profile layers can be packs, Helm Charts, or custom manifests, as described in the table.

 | **Layer** | **Description** |
 |-----------|---------------------------|